dgaydukov/cert-aws/files/sa.md

 * EC2 role access - you can add (for example bucket write access) role to ec2 instance
 * Cross-account access - you can set up access for account B from account A

+There are 2 types of permission
+* group - collection of permissions that you can assign.
+Used to define users.
+One user can belong to multiple groups.
+* role - collection of permissions for specific aws service (for example ec2 can connect to s3 without any secret key).
+Role can't be assign to user.

 ###### AWS S3
 S3 (Simple Storage Service) used for:
 * store and distribute static web content (cause each object in s3 has unique http url)